githubaccount624/tokio-postgres-mapper/README.md

 ```

 This will derive implementations for converting from owned and referenced
-`tokio-postgres::rows::Row`s, as well as implementing `postgres-mapper`'s
+`tokio-postgres::rows::Row`s, as well as implementing `tokio-postgres-mapper`'s
 `FromTokioPostgresRow` trait for non-panicking conversions.

 ### License